 - Business and Financial

-Record retention periods may be increased by government regulation, judicial or administrative consent order, private or governmental contract, pending litigation or audit requirements.
+Record retention periods may be increased or decreased by government regulation, judicial or administrative order, private or governmental contract, pending litigation or audit requirements.
 Such modifications supersede the requirements established by the official repositories.
-Any record that is related to any litigation, claim, financial management review, audit, investigation, or subpoena must be retained until the litigation, claim, financial management review, audit, investigation, or subpoena has been fully addressed or resolved and final action taken.
+Any record that is subject to a legal hold issued by the Office of the General Counsel must be preserved notwithstanding any other retention period or policy until that hold is lifted.
 Suspension of record destruction required for any of these reasons will be accomplished by notice from the Office of the General Counsel or the Office of Compliance.